Advantages of Prime Lenses For Wedding Photography

 Switching to primes

 If you are keen to switch to primes, next time you edit a wedding look at your metadata in Lightroom and identify which focal length you use the most.
 You could hire a prime lens with the focal length identified in Lightroom for your next wedding or buy a cheap second-hand f1.8.
-At your next wedding have a go for 15 minutes during the bridal preps, the drinks reception and evening time before the first dance.
+At your next wedding have a go for 15 minutes during the bridal preps, the drinks reception and the evening reception before the first dance.
 You can pop it on your camera and go for a walk once a week to learn how to see with that focal length.